AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ## Methods
-We'll use the aforementioned 57-city problem as a benchmark - let's call it TSP57.
+We'll use this 57-city problem as a benchmark - let's call it TSP57.
 Most of our prototype algorithms won't be able to solve the entire problem in a reasonable time, so we'll take the first few cities, solve those, and then incrementally add one city at a time until the runtime exceeds one minute.
 We'll write code in Python for ease of implementation, taking on a mild handicap that nowhere near counteracts 55 years of hardware improvements.
 I'm running this on my AMD Ryzen 9 7900X CPU, at 4.7GhZ.

 ## Baseline